Updated January 9, 2022.

 Yet this isn't the first time the band has toned down, their 2010 EP "The Longest Year" has many similarities to their latest release "Dethroned and Uncrowned."
 Over the years many artists have reinterpreted their own works, but more commonly select songs from their career rather than creating a second version of an album in its entirety.
 The stripped down versions while bearing many similarities are truly a unique version expanding the sound of Katatonia.
 Listeners who enjoy Anathema, No sound, and acoustic music in general will find this release to be compelling.
 The drums and electric guitars have been replaced with acoustic guitar and piano with additional vocals and orchestral embellishments pushed to the foreground.

-Audio CD and a DVD with a 4.1 surround sound mix.
-Also availble in Vinyl.
+Audio CD and a region free DVD with a 4.1 surround sound mix.
+Also available in Vinyl.
+Plus a 5.1 FLAC download edition has become available at the end of 2021.

 Get your copy here: